AdvancedNetworkingSystems/roroute/README.md

    `run setup-interfaces.yaml "rate=54 channel=1 power=2000"`
    The example uses the default parameters used when these are not specified.
    For more information on the possible parameter values, see the next section.
+   As for `copy-files.yaml`, you can choose a different testbed with the `testbed` parameter.

 ## Wi-Fi Network Interface Configuration